16th Annual Dissertation Awards

 The Survey Research Laboratory (SRL) is pleased to announce the annual Robert Ferber Dissertation Award and the Seymour Sudman Dissertation Award, both for excellence in survey research as part of a doctoral dissertation.
 Eligible dissertations will involve either methodological research related to surveys (including the broader area of cognition that can be applied to survey research) or will be based on primary survey data collection on any topic.

-An award of $2,500 will be given to the winner of each of these two awards.
-All doctoral candidates on the UIUC campus whose dissertations meet the above criteria are eligible, provided they have successfully defended their proposals by May 29, 2013, and have not yet defended their final dissertation.
 Proposals will be judged on their overall quality and on their contribution to the field of survey research.
-Receiving or being considered for other awards does not preclude a student from applying for this award.
-Awards will be made in June 2013.
+Receiving or being considered for other awards does not preclude a student from applying for these awards.
+When you submit your application, you will automatically be considered for both the Robert Ferber and the Seymour Sudman Dissertation Awards.
+Awards will be made in the fall 2017.
 Funds have been endowed for these awards so that they will continue annually in perpetuity.

-DEADLINE EXTENDED: Applications are due no later than May 29, 2013.
-Application materials include a letter of interest, a letter from your dissertation advisor/chair recommending your work for the award, a research description of no more than five (5) double-spaced pages, and your current vita; all materials must be submitted online.
+Application materials include a letter of interest, a letter from your dissertation advisor/chair recommending your work for the award, a research description of no more than five (5) double-spaced pages, and your current vita; all materials MUST be submitted online.

 Finalists may be asked to submit their full proposal or additional information at a later date.